MAGALA-RICHARD/apsimNGpy/doc/factorial_experiments.rst

 Quick Overview
 ------------------

-The :class:`~apsimNGpy.core.experiment.ExperimentManager`: class wraps an existing APSIM model and allows you to:

-- Clone and isolate a base simulation
-- Add multiple input factors (e.g., fertilizer rate, sowing density)
-- Generate permutations or combinations of those factors
-- Export the updated ``.apsimx`` file with fully configured experiments
-- visualize outputs easily
+The `create_experiment_from_models` workflow provides a streamlined way to build APSIM experiments directly from one or more ApsimModel instances.
+It allows you to:

+Use existing ApsimModel instances as the basis for an experiment Define and add multiple experimental factors, such as fertilizer rate or sowing density Generate factor combinations or treatment permutations Create and configure the corresponding APSIM experiment simulations Export the resulting experiment to an .apsimx file Return an ApsimModel instance that can be further inspected, edited, run, and visualized

+Note: This workflow replaces the deprecated `ExperimentManager` class, which will be removed in a future release.

 Step 1.
 Import the API and initialize it
 -----------------------------------------